usdigitalresponse/arpa-reporter/README.md

 `NOTIFICATIONS_EMAIL_PW - this is the password for the From: address`

 #### To use AWS-SES
-The test environment uses USDR's AWS credentials, but when a customer deploys Cares-Reporter in production, they will need to perform the following steps to implement AWS-SES.
+The test environment uses USDR's AWS credentials, but when a customer deploys Arpa-Reporter in production, they will need to perform the following steps to implement AWS-SES.

 1. Set up a new email address on an existing mail server to use as the From: address for sending notifications (this will be the `NOTIFICATIONS_EMAIL` in the Render Service Environment).